pyvec/naucse_render/README.md

 ## Changelog

 ### naucse_render 1.5

+* A new subcommand, `compile`, creates a directory with course data and supporting files.

 * The `slug` is now optional; if not given (or given as the empty string), the data is loaded from `course.yml` rather than a file in